Pulse electrolysis

 Pulse electrolysis is an alternate electrolysis method that utilises a pulsed direct current to initiate non-spontaneous chemical reactions.
 Also known as pulsed direct current (PDC) electrolysis, the increased number of variables that it introduces to the electrolysis method can change the application of the current to the electrodes and the resulting outcome.
 This varies from direct current (DC) electrolysis, which only allows the variation of one value, the voltage applied.
 By utilising conventional pulse width modulation (PMW), multiple dependent variables can be altered, including the type of waveform, typically a rectangular pulse wave, the duty cycle, and the frequency.

 Currently, there has been a focus on theoretical and experimental research into PDC electrolysis in terms of the electrolysis of water to produce hydrogen.
-Past research has demonstrated that there is a possibility it can result in a higher electrical efficiency in comparison to DC electrolysis.
-This would allow electrolysis procedures to produce greater volumes of hydrogen with a reduced electrical energy consumption.
-Although theoretical research has made large promise for the efficiencies and benefits of utilising pulse electrolysis, it has many contradictions including a common issue that it is difficult to replicate the successes of patents experimentally and produces its own negative effects on the electrolyser.
+Claims have been made that there is a possibility it can result in a higher electrical efficiency in comparison to DC water electrolysis, but past research has shown this is not the case.
+The varying voltage and current added on top of the DC cause additional energy consumption with no effect on the hydrogen production.
+Because of the increasing energy consumption, attempts to replicate claimed benefits experimentally have not succeeded, and have found negative effects on the electrolyser longevity instead.

 PDC electrolysis is not only confined to the electrolysis of water.
 Uses in industry such as electroplating and electrocrystallisation are also undergoing research due to the wider range of properties that can be achieved.

 The various and alterable effects of using intermittent pulses in PDC electrolysis has resulted in an area of interest that could benefit industry.
 However, as it is still being researched and has produced conflicting results, a consistent and reliable answer to how dependent electrolysis efficiency is on the properties of an electrical pulse has not been determined, hence, other forms of electrolysis such as polymer electrolyte membrane and alkaline water electrolysis are being used in industry.